Wollman Rink: Cancellation of Trump Organization contracts

+Rink operation 2021–present

 In February 2021, the Parks Department announced their request for competitive bids on 5-year contracts for the operation and maintenance of Wollman Rink to be submitted by March 2021.
 Separately, the non-profit Central Park Conservancy had proposed operating the rink for 20 years and investing $50 million towards renovations.
 In July 2021, Wollman Park Partners LLC, a joint venture between Harris Blitzer Sports & Entertainment, The Related Companies, and Equinox Group, received a five-year contract to operate the rink.
 The rink, with a new clubhouse, reopened in November 2021.

 Temporary pickleball courts were installed at Wollman Rink between April and October 2023, as part of a short-term agreement with CityPickle, which operated the courts.
 The courts attracted 56,000 players during 2023.
 NYC Parks subsequently announced in April 2024 that it would install 14 permanent courts at the rink, under the ice.
-In late 2024, NYC Parks began seeking an operator for the rink; the Trump Organization and the Related Companies both submitted bids.
-The city rejected the Trump Organization's bid, instead selecting an affiliate of the Related Companies in October 2025.
+In late 2024, NYC Parks began seeking an operator for the rink; the Trump Organization, the Central Park Conservancy, and Wollman Park Partners II (a partnership between Related Companies and CityPickle) submitted bids.
+The city awarded a 20-year contract, effective May 1, 2027, to Wollman Park Partners II in October 2025.